aszelejak/az104/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 In order to allow Contoso users to authenticate by using Azure AD, you have been tasked with provisioning users and group accounts.
 Membership of the groups should be updated automatically based on the user job titles.
 You also need to create a test Azure AD tenant with a test user account and grant that account limited permissions to resources in the Contoso Azure subscription.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%201)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives

 In this lab, you will:

 + Task 1: Create and configure Azure AD users
 + Task 2: Create Azure AD groups with assigned and dynamic membership
-+ Task 3: Create an Azure Active Directory (AD) tenant
++ Task 3: Create an Azure Active Directory (AD) tenant (Optional - lab environment issue)
-+ Task 4: Manage Azure AD guest users
++ Task 4: Manage Azure AD guest users (Optional - lab environment issue)

 ## Estimated timing: 30 minutes